 You can apply to as many homes as you like.
 When a place becomes available you or your nominated contact person will be notified.

-You will need to complete an application for each home for are applying for, in most cases, you will need to provide your personal information, financial information if you wish to apply for subsided fees, ACAT assessment.
+You will need to complete an application for each home you are applying for, and in most cases, you will need to provide your personal information, financial information if you wish to apply for subsided fees, as well as the ACAT assessment.

 5. What is like to live in an aged care home?

 Each home is different, there will be new routines, new surroundings and new people all living together under the one roof.
 There will be assistance with tasks if you need it, there will be daily social activities as well as special occasions.
 You can still vote if you want to, you won’t lose the right to control your own financial affairs and possessions.